johnroper100/Tonalite/docs/cues/changing_cue_settings.md

 # Changing Cue Settings

-You can access the settings for a cue by clicking on it in the list on the `Cues` > `Cues` sub-tab.
+You can access the settings for a cue by clicking on it in the list in the `Cues` > `Cues` sub-tab.

 ![Cue settings](../images/cue_settings.png)